-In response to the continued high demand for our services, we anticipate placing an additional data acquisition crew, our twelfth crew, into service late in the third quarter of fiscal 2006.
-The twelfth crew will be equipped with a 5,000 channel ARAM ARIES cable based recording system.
-We currently operate six I/O RSR radio crews and five I/O II MRX cable based crews.
-Three of the MRX crews have been upgraded in the last year to I/O Image central electronics which increases the recording channel capacity from 3,000 channels to 6,000 channels.
-In addition, we have in excess of 60,000 channels and 87 vibrator energy source units with six more units on order.
+In response to the continued high demand for our services, we placed an additional data acquisition crew, our twelfth crew, into service in June of the third quarter of fiscal 2006.
+The twelfth crew is equipped with a 5,000 channel ARAM ARIES cable based recording system.
+In addition, we operate six I/O RSR radio crews and five I/O II MRX cable based crews.
+Three of the MRX crews have been upgraded to I/O Image central electronics which increases the recording channel capacity from 3,000 channels to 6,000 channels.
+In total, we have in excess of 65,000 recording channels and 95 vibrator energy source units

-We continue to focus on increasing revenues from and profitability of our existing crews by increasing our recording capacity and channel count, increasing crew productivity, and securing more favorable contract terms with our clients..
-We will also continue to explore new technologies.
+We continue to focus on increasing revenues from and profitability of our existing crews by increasing our recording capacity and channel count, increasing crew productivity, and securing more favorable contract terms with our clients.
+We also continue to explore new technologies.
+With regard to our continued response to technological advances, we recently completed the data acquisition phase of a large 3-D multi-component project in West Texas, our seventh such project in the last three years.
 While our revenues are mainly affected by the level of client demand for our services, our revenues are also affected by the pricing for our services that we negotiate with our clients and the productivity of our data acquisition crews, including factors such as crew downtime related to inclement weather, delays in acquiring land access permits, or equipment failure.
 Consequently, our successful efforts to negotiate more favorable weather protection provisions in our supplemental service agreements, to mitigate access permit delays and to improve overall crew productivity may contribute to growth in our revenues.

-Although our clients may cancel their supplemental service agreement with us on short notice, we believe we currently have a sufficient order book to sustain operations at full capacity well into calendar year 2006, with several of the crews booked into calendar year 2007.
-Our data processing operation continued to show improvement during the first six months of fiscal 2006 due to client recognition of quality performance and our expansion into the Houston market for these services.
+Although our clients may cancel their supplemental service agreement with us on short notice, we currently have a sufficient order book to sustain operations through the end of calendar year 2006, with several of the crews booked well into calendar year 2007.
+Our data processing operation continued to show improvement during the first nine months of fiscal 2006 due to increased visibility of our Houston operation and client recognition of quality performance.

-We have entered into a letter of intent and are negotiating an agreement with WesternGeco, a subsidiary of Schlumberger, to provide Q-Land seismic data acquisition services in the lower 48 United States.
-The Q-Land system is a unique integrated acquisition and processing system that is producing superior results thoughout the Middle East and North Africa.
+We have commenced operations under an agreement with WesternGeco, a subsidiary of Schlumberger, to provide Q-Land seismic data acquisition services in the lower 48 United States.
+The Q-Land system is a unique integrated acquisition and processing system that is producing superior results throughout the Middle East and North Africa.
 The Q-Land system uses 30,000 channels of finely spaced point-receivers to correctly sample both signal and noise.
 By removing the noise, the resolution of the subsurface is dramatically increased.
-Under the terms of the agreement, we will provide crew personnel, energy source units, necessary vehicles, land access permitting, surveying, and serve as primary contractor.
+Under the terms of the agreement, we provide crew personnel, energy source units, necessary vehicles, land access permitting, surveying, and serve as primary contractor.
 WesternGeco will provide survey design, the seismic recording system with operators, and all Q-Land data processing services.
 Both companies will share marketing services.
-We intend to deploy the Q-Land recording system by using an existing crew as demand for the technology requires.
+We deployed the Q-Land recording system on an existing crew and are currently conducting operations in West Texas for WesternGeco.
+We intend to deploy the Q-Land system on an existing crew as demand for the technology dictates.

-Highlights of the Quarter Ended March 31, 2006
+Highlights of the Quarter Ended June 30, 2006

-Our financial performance from operations for the second quarter of fiscal 2006 significantly improved when compared to our financial performance for the second quarter of fiscal 2005 as a result of continuing high demand for our services due to increased exploration and development activity by domestic oil and gas companies and increases in oil and gas prices.
-The following are the highlights of our second quarter performance:
+Our financial performance from operations for the third quarter of fiscal 2006 significantly improved when compared to our financial performance for the third quarter of fiscal 2005 as a result of continuing high demand for our services due to increased exploration and development activity by domestic oil and gas companies and increases in oil and gas prices.
+The following are the highlights of our third quarter performance: